Health and Safety

 NEW SAFETY MEASUREMENTS:

 - We want to keep everyone safe and playing instruments, and face masks are a big part of that.
-Please only visit Sweetwater if you are wearing a mask.
-We will have a limited supply of masks available on request.
+We encourage you to wear a mask to lessons, and due to the nature of some lesson rooms, certain teachers may require masks during the lessons.

 - No food or drink will be allowed in the lesson rooms.